 Here we help explain how you can calculate the Stamp Duty you might have to pay when you move home.

-Stamp Duty is a tax that may be payable when buying your home, in England and Northern Ireland (as of March 2022), any property over £125,000 is subject to a tax.
 In Scotland, there’s a slightly different policy, but the concept is the same – it’s known as Land and Buildings Transaction Tax, or Land Transaction Tax in Wales.

 There’s an easy way to find out how much tax you might have to pay on your property sale – simply take a look at these Government calculators for your respective country of residence.